practicingruby/practicing-ruby-paid/posts/v7/007-wumpus.md

 in order to get the game to run.
-However, you may want to make an effort to ensure that callbacks are triggered in the order that they are registered, otherwise you can run into some interesting edge cases when more than one condition would be triggered at once!
+However, you may want to make an effort to ensure that callbacks are triggered in the order that they are registered, otherwise you can run into some interesting edge cases when more than one condition is satisfied at the same time.

 ## Defining the game rules

-With a solid foundation in place, implementing the game logic for Hunt the Wumpus is very easy.
-My version of the game simplifies the rules somewhat, but hopefully still captures the spirit of the original.
+With a foundation in place, implementing the game logic for Hunt the Wumpus is very easy.
+My version of the game simplifies the rules, but hopefully still captures the spirit of the original.

-As you walk through the following code, feel free to treat both the `Wumpus::Narrator` and `Wumpus::Console` objects as black boxes that implement the game's user interface.
-They are very boring under the hood, and only handle text-based I/O and some basic validations.
-The game logic itself is a whole lot more interesting.
+As you walk through the following code, you can treat the `Wumpus::Narrator` object as a black box.
+This is a boring object that only does some basic I/O under the hood, so your time would be better spent focusing on the game logic.

 With that caveat out of the way, let's take a look at how Hunt the Wumpus can be implemented in terms of the three game objects we just built.
 To get started, we